XaviOutside/osclass/README.md

 3. Replace Database backup (backup.mysql.sql) in osclass directory.

+4. Modify variables from INSTALL.sh in order to customize your domain and password.

-4. Execute installation script:
+5. Execute installation script:

      # sh INSTALL.sh

-5. Open web browser in the url: http://your_ip_docker_machine
+6. Open web browser in the url: http://your_ip_docker_machine